kdave/btrfs-progs/Documentation/ch-mount-options.rst

         (default: on)

         Enable data checksumming for newly created files.
-        *Datasum* implies *datacow*, ie. the normal mode of operation.
+        *Datasum* implies *datacow*, i.e. the normal mode of operation.
 All files created under *nodatasum* inherit the "no checksums" property, however there's no corresponding file attribute (see ``chattr(1)``).